armbian/build/documentation/general-faq.md

-# What is the root password?
-How can I login?
+# How can I login?
+What is the default password?

-Login as **root** and with password **1234**.
-You will be prompet to change this password at first login.
+Login as **root** and use password **1234**.
+You will be prompted to change this password at first login.

-# How do you add users?
+# How do I add users?

 To create a normal user do this: